freedomofpress/securedrop/docs/development/testing_continuous_integration.rst

 The files under ``devops/`` are used to create a minimized staging environment on AWS EC2.
-The CircleCI host is used as the Ansible controller to provision the machines, then run the :ref:`config_tests` against them.
+The CircleCI host is used as the Ansible controller to provision the machines and run the :ref:`config_tests` against them.

 Running the CI staging environment
 ----------------------------------